-What you must pay when you get these services Services that are covered for you In-Network Out-of-Network an outpatient setting and are provided by a Registered Dietician.
-For people with diabetes, renal (kidney) disease or after a kidney transplant, see "Medical Nutrition Therapy."
-Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to There is no copayment or deductible for preventive obesity screening and therapy.
-40% of the total cost for preventive obesity screening and therapy.
-Deductible does apply. help you lose weight.
+What you must pay when you get these services Services that are covered for you When you have full Medicaid Coverage When you lose full Medicaid Coverage (six-month grace period) Act as a resource for Priority Health providers, health networks and community partners For people with diabetes, renal (kidney) disease or after a kidney transplant, see "Medical Nutrition Therapy."
+Obesity screening and therapy to promote sustained weight loss There is no coinsurance, copfor preventive obesity screen If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
 This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
 Talk to your primary care doctor or practitioner to find out more.
-Deductible does apply.
-One Pass® (Fitness) \$0 copay for One Pass® comprehensive fitness benefit.
-Discover the joy of whole-body health.
-Deductible does not apply.
+One Pass® (Fitness) Discover the joy of whole-body health.
 At One Pass, we're on a mission to make fitness engaging for everyone.
 One Pass can help you reach your fitness goals, while finding new passions along the way.
-Find a routine that's right for you whether you workout at home or at the gym.
-One Pass includes: Access to the largest network of gyms and fitness locations.
-Live, digital fitness classes and ondemand workouts.
-CogniFit® brain-training made just for you to improve your memory and focus.
-Home fitness kit (1 per plan year)
+Find a routine that's right for you when working out at home. \$0 copay for One Pass® digital Deductible does not apply. ital fitness benefit.
+One Pass includes: Live, digital fitness classes and ondemand workouts.
+Use of those left (1 per plan year) Home fitness kit (1 per plan year) How to get started

-Complete that are accounted for you What you must pay when you get these services Services that are covered for you In-Network Out-of-Network One Pass® (Fitness)(continued) Meal-delivery to make healthy eating easy (free shipping and reduced costs on meal delivery orders How to get started Getting started with One Pass is simple: 1.
-Go to YourOnePass.com 2.
-Click "Get started" and follow prompts.
-3. Get your One Pass member code on the dashboard page.
-4. Click "Fitness" and then "Find Gyms" to search for fitness locations near you.
-5. Bring your One Pass member code with you to any participating location, and the staff will set up your membership for all future visits.
-Your One Pass member code is a single code that allows you to access any fitness In-Ivetwork Out-or-rectwork location in the network.
-Additionally, use it to access online fitness vendors and other One Pass offerings.
+What you must pay when you get these services Services that are covered for you When you have full Medicaid Coverage When you lose full Medicaid Coverage (six-month grace period) One Pass® (Fitness) (continued) Getting started with One Pass is simple: Go to YourOnePass.com Click "Get started" and follow prompts.
+Get your One Pass member code on the dashboard page.
+Your One Pass member code is a single code that allows you to access online fitness vendors.
 You may also call 866.756.9732 Monday - Friday from 9 a.m. to 10 p.m.
-EST to access your One Pass member code and find a gym near you.
-Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and \$20 copay for Medicare-covered opioid treatment services.
-Deductible does not apply 40% of the total cost for Medicare-covered opioid treatment services.
-Deductible does apply.
+EST to access your One Pass member code.
+Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments \$0 copay for Medicare-cove services.
+Deductible does not apply. ered opioid treatment